IT ALL STARTED AT A DINING ROOM TABLE

 Today the Foundation has become an international organization of 30,000 members with 182 chapters in 33 countries, all of them dedicated to providing support and assistance to GBS/CIDP patients and their families.

 The Foundation continues to be funded by contributions from individuals who have been personally touched by GBS as well as by corporate donors.
+If you are interested in making a contribution to The Robert and Estelle Benson Fellowship in Neuromuscular Neurology, please call 610-667-0131.
 It has been acclaimed as one of the few organizations in which 100% of donations are used for the purpose for which they are collected, and acknowledged by the Voluntary Health Agency Community as being among the top charities in the field.